 Could I do it?

 The Power of Focus

-This wasn’t my first Add1 (and it wasn’t my last).
+This wasn’t my first Add1 (now the Fluent in 3 Months Challenge).
 I’m the Add1 Head Coach, so I have plenty to be getting on with supporting our students.
 It’s my choice whether I learn a language alongside our Add1 students.

 And I keep doing it!
 In fact, Hungarian would be my fifth language with Add1.